-The churchyard cross at Beckingham is a good example of the integral base, shaft and knop of a medieval standing cross.
+The churchyard cross at Westborough is a good example of the remains of a medieval standing cross with a quadrangular socket-stone and octagonal shaft.
 Situated to the south of the church, it is believed to stand in or near its original position.
-Limited disturbance of the area immediately surrounding the cross indicates that archaeological deposits relating to the monument's construction and use in this location are likely to survive intact.
-It has not been restored and has continued in use as a public monument and amenity from medieval times to the present day.
+Limited disturbance of the area immediately surrounding the cross indicates that archaeological deposits relating to the monument's construction and use are likely to survive intact.
+The remains of the cross have been little altered in modern times, having continued in use as a public monument and amenity from medieval times to the present day.

 The monument includes a standing stone cross located in the churchyard of All

-constructed of limestone and is believed to be medieval in date.
+The cross is constructed of limestone and is medieval in date with later

 MAP EXTRACT The site of the monument is shown on the attached map extract.
 It includes a 1 metre boundary around the archaeological features, considered to be essential for the monument's support and preservation.

 The contents of this record have been generated from a legacy data system.

 Davies, D S, 'Lincolnshire Notes and Queries' in Ancient Stone Crosses in Kesteven, , Vol. XII no.5, (1913), 149

 This monument is scheduled under the Ancient Monuments and Archaeological Areas Act 1979 as amended as it appears to the Secretary of State to be of national importance.
 This entry is a copy, the original is held by the Department for Digital, Culture, Media and Sport.